Daily Schedule

 What is the "Wellness" course?

-Having a focus on academics and wellness are not mutually exclusive.
+Academics and wellness are not mutually exclusive.
 The science is clear that student wellness adds to the ability for students to learn and thrive.
-We will maintain our focus on academic excellence and prioritize a healthy approach to workload.
-Our new schedule strengthens our ability to educate students and create a healthy learning environment.
+In this class, we will work to facilitate competencies and experiences that empower and prepare graduates to thrive in college and know fulfillment in life.

 How will the “community” time be used?